Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ### Expansion

 If the size of the parent of a widget changes, for example when resizing the window a `Button` is contained within, the child widget may or may not **expand**.
 Expansion governs if a widget should fill out the entire space available to it.
 We set expansion along the x- and y-axis separately using [`set_expand_horizontally!`](@ref) and [`set_expand_vertically!`](@ref).
-If set to false, a widget will usually not grow past its natural size.
+If set to `false`, a widget will usually not grow past its natural size.

 [`set_expand!`](@ref) is a convenience function that sets expansion along both axes simultaneously.